jimoquinn/iost-unofficial/README.md

   This script will install all the tools necessary to develop smartcontracts in JavaScript or Go in the IOST ecosystem.
-  Works best in OS containers like LXD/LXC or a full VM, but is know to work in Docker as well.
+  Works best in OS containers like LXD/LXC or a full VM, but is known to work in Docker as well.
 Should install all the necessary dependecies and IOST code required to be productive in about 15 minutes.